shannonlucas/lgbtq-hex-stickers/README.md

 The Illustrator files located in the `src` directory have been assembled for printing as stickers.
 Each file has the following characteristics:

+- CMYK color space
+- artboards measure 2&frac34;&rdquo; (69.85 mm) square
+- minimum &frac18;&rdquo; (3.176 mm) gap between artboard edge and hexagon points

 ### Screen image files

 Screen display versions are located in the `dist` directory.
 These are provided in scalable (SVG) and bitmap (PNG) formats.
-In the SVG files, the contents of the bleed area are present but hidden by the clipping mask.
-The PNG files are 1024 pixels wide, and the bleed area is not present.
+The PNG files are 1,024 pixels high and have transparent backgrounds.

 ### Template

-The blank template used for the flags is located at the top level of the project as the file ``.
+The blank template used to create the hexagons is located at the top level of the project as the file `hexagon-sticker-2_5-inch.ait`.
+A cut line path is provided on its own layer to support making stickers with no inside border.

 ## Downloading

-Click on the green button labeled "Code" above.
+Click on the green button labeled &ldquo;Code&rdquo; above.
 A popup menu will appear.
-Click the "Download ZIP" item at the bottom of that menu.
+Click the &ldquo;Download ZIP&rdquo; item at the bottom of that menu.
 A .zip file containing a copy of this repository and all the images will then be downloaded.

 ## Design liberties

-Some changes were necessary to some flag designs in order them to fit visually within a hexagonal shape.
+Some flag designs required changes in order them to fit visually within a hexagonal shape.
 Those changes are outlined below.

 - `hex-bear` - increased size of bear paw and moved to central position
 - `hex-leather` - increased size of heart and moved to central position